If you’re thinking about starting a garden, your best bet is to do so in a raised bed.

 Concrete can be used, but it does increase the pH of the soil over time.
 Composite wood, made out of a combination of plastic fibers and wood, is a good option, as are rocks, stones, and cinder blocks.

-Now that you have an idea of what kinds of materials can be used to build your raised bed garden, it’s time to consider which size will be best.
+Now that you know what materials can be used to build your garden, it’s time to consider which size will be best.

 For the most part, a raised bed should never be any wider than four feet.
 It will be difficult for you to reach your plants without stepping into the bed if it’s broader than that.